jtlapp/electron-affinity/README.md

 mainWindow.apis.messageApi.sendMessage(message);
 ```

-> NOTE FOR SVELTE: If your window API needs to import from svelte modules, you'll want to put the API in a svelte file, but then you'll find your backend trying to `import type` from that svelte file.
+> NOTE FOR SVELTE: If your window API needs to import from svelte modules, you'll need to put the API within `<script lang="ts" context="module">` of a svelte file, but then you'll find your backend trying to `import type` from that svelte file.
 I found this doable with a little extra configuration.
 First, I added `"extends": "@tsconfig/svelte/tsconfig.json"` to the `tsconfig.json` for my backend code.
 Surprisingly, the only side-effect I encountered was having to `import type` everywhere in the backend that was only using the type.
 Second, I added a `.d.ts` file that declares the window APIs, such as the following (filename doesn't matter):

 ```ts
 // backend/svelte.d.ts